apluslms/radar/tokenizer/README.md

 ENDMARKER    ''                    (9, 0)   (9, 0)
 ```

-The Radar tokenizer `tokenizer.python.tokenize` produces:
+The Radar tokenizer `tokenizer.python.tokenize` maps these into:
 ```
 ('11411718;453411E2;4511G1718411',
 '[[0, 6], [7, 11], [11, 12], [28, 31], [32, 33], [33, 34], [34, 35], [35, 36], [36, 37], [37, 38], [38, 42], [42, 63], [63, 64], [68, 70], [71, 72], [73, 74], [75, 76], [76, 77], [77, 78], [78, 86], [86, 92], [93, 97], [97, 98], [98, 101], [101, 102], [102, 103], [103, 104], [104, 105], [109, 115], [116, 117]]')
 ```
 Notice that `tokenizer.python.tokenize` drops tokens that are irrelevant when comparing two exercise submissions.
-For example `DEDENT` and `ENDMARKER`, which are added implicitly, or `NL` and `COMMENT`, which do not affect the semantics of the code when executed.
+For example `DEDENT` and `ENDMARKER`, which are non-printable and added implicitly, or `NL` and `COMMENT`, which do not change the semantics of the code.
 Skipped tokens can be seen in `tokenizer.python.SKIP_TOKENS`.

 ## Checklist for adding a new tokenizer